 The entity of wellness is similar to your favorite dessert; it has individual ingredients, that when mixed together, create something gratifying.
+If any of the ingredients are lacking, then the desert may seem a bit ‘off’ or just not taste as good.

 You likely already have aspects of your life that are healthy and positive.
 However, you cannot have optimal health if certain areas of your life are lacking, or are weak.
 Therefore, in order to live a life filled with wellness, you need to nurture all areas of your life.